 "When I have a concern or see a need for change, I like to get involved.
 I am not one to sit on the sidelines and just talk or complain.
 I want to be involved and make things happen for the good of all."

 Mrs. Dislers was first elected to the Board of Education in 2015 and her current term expires 2023.
-She serves on the Collaboration and Communication Committee and the SASED Committee for the Board.
+She serves on the SASED Committee, Board Policy Committee, and Calendar Committee for the Board.

 Mrs. Dislers has lived in District 20 for over 14 years and her daughter is in 7th Grade at Spring Wood.
 She also has a son who recently graduated from Spring Wood.
 She is also involved in several other activities in the district, including Chair of Community Relations Committee, Meeting Unique Needs of Students, District Representative for SASED, Vice Chair for SASED Board of Control and SASED Governing Board Member.